Welcome to the

-9.1 You acknowledge that the Platform is provided strictly to enable the User to participate in the Local Capacity Auction and, if applicable, the Local Energy Auction on behalf of the Eligible Registrant or Participant, respectively.
+9.1 You acknowledge that the Platform is provided strictly to enable the User to participate in the Local Capacity Auction, the Local Reserve Auction and the Local Energy Auction, as applicable on behalf of the Eligible Registrant or Participant, respectively.
 You further acknowledge that the DSO facilitates the auction process, but does not purchase or sell energy services or Electricity.

 9.2 All Bids/Offers are placed by Users directly on the Platform’s online auction platform.
-Bids/Offers are accepted in accordance with Appendix E (Activation & DLMP Mechanism) of the Rules.
+Bids/Offers are accepted in accordance with Appendix E (Activation & Scheduling) of the Rules.

-9.3 The DSO does not provide any advice, recommendation or strategy with respect to Capacity Offers, or Bids/Offers.
-Neither Capacity Offers nor Bids/Offers are reviewed by the DSO for suitability, however Capacity Offers or Bids/Offers that do not comply with the Platform’s online auction platform requirements will not be accepted.
+9.3 The DSO does not provide any advice, recommendation or strategy with respect to Capacity Offers, Capacity Offers (Reserve) or Bids/Offers.
+Capacity Offers, Capacity Offers (Reserve) and Bids/Offers are not reviewed by the DSO for suitability, however Capacity Offers, Capacity Offers (Reserve) or Bids/Offers that do not comply with the Platform’s online auction platform requirements will not be accepted.

-9.4 All Capacity Offers and Bids/Offers are deemed to be final and not reversible.
-The DSO accepts no liability or responsibility for any incorrect Capacity Offer or Bid/Offer entered by the User.
+9.4 All Capacity Offers, Capacity Offers (Reserve) and Bids/Offers are deemed to be final and not reversible.
+The DSO accepts no liability or responsibility for any incorrect Capacity Offer, Capacity Offers (Reserve) or Bid/Offer entered by the User.

 9.5 In the case of network outage or similar situation, the DSO bears no responsibility for any outcomes or consequences that may arise.

-9.6 In order to avoid situations of “market manipulation”, in the event of any verifiable disruption or malfunction in the use or operation of any Electronic Communications or submission of Bids/Offers to the Local Energy Auction or Local Capacity Auction, the nullification or modification of transactions may be necessary for the maintenance of a fair and orderly auction process or the protection of other Users and the public interest.
+9.6 In order to avoid situations of “market manipulation”, in the event of any verifiable disruption or malfunction in the use or operation of any Electronic Communications or submission of Bids/Offers to the Local Energy Auction, Capacity Offers (Reserve) to the Local Reserve Auction or Capacity Offers to the Local Capacity Auction, the nullification or modification of transactions may be necessary for the maintenance of a fair and orderly auction process or the protection of other Users and the public interest.
 In such circumstances the DSO may, in its reasonable discretion, review such transactions and declare such transactions arising out of the use or operation of such facilities during such period null and void or modify the terms of these transactions, in accordance with the maintenance of a fair and orderly auction process.
 The DSO, absent extraordinary circumstances, must initiate action upon knowledge of the occurrence of an event of any verifiable disruption or malfunction in the use or operation of any Electronic Communications and the Platform’s online auction platform.
 Each User involved in the transaction shall be notified as soon as practicable by the DSO.

-9.7 For greater certainty, the User expressly agrees, that in order to maintain a fair auction process and to avoid situations of “market manipulation”, the DSO may nullify, reverse or cancel a Capacity Offer or Bid/Offer or adjust the execution price of a Capacity Offer or Bid/Offer if a deliberate attempt at “market manipulation” is found or if there is an event of a verifiable disruption or malfunction in the use or operation of any Electronic Communications or the Platform’s online auction platform.
+9.7 For greater certainty, the User expressly agrees, that in order to maintain a fair auction process and to avoid situations of “market manipulation”, the DSO may nullify, reverse or cancel a Capacity Offer, Capacity Offer (Reserve) or Bid/Offer or adjust the execution price of a Capacity Offer, Capacity Offer (Reserve) or Bid/Offer if a deliberate attempt at “market manipulation” is found or if there is an event of a verifiable disruption or malfunction in the use or operation of any Electronic Communications or the Platform’s online auction platform.

 Section 10.
 PAYMENT AND FEES